-Inshore Regatta - Inshore Regattas in 2013 are the RORC Easter Challenge and the IRC National Championship.
+Inshore Regatta - Inshore Regattas in 2014 are the RORC Easter Challenge, the IRC National Championship and the Brewin Dolphin Commodores' Cup.

 Emergency Contact - is the person to be informed in case of emergency.
-The nominated Emergency Contact must be available for the duration of the race and cannot be a Competitor in the race.
+The nominated Emergency Contact must be available to contact for the duration of the race and cannot be a Competitor in the race.

 Offshore Race - Offshore Races are Category 0, 1, 2 and 3 races identified as part of the RORC Season's Points Championship.
-See NoR 1.1.
+See NoR 1.1 Programme.